techenvy/look-see-security-scanner/readme.txt

 * Look-See is born!

 == Upgrade Notice ==

+= 3.4.2-3 =
+This release addresses a small bug introducedin 3.4.2-2.

 = 3.4.2-2 =
 This release fixes a bug affecting the wp-content/uploads scan, and also adds a new custom scan.
 Everyone should upgrade.